Smartling/SmartlingHelp/_articles/manage-content/jobs.md

 Account Owners and Project Managers can set up simple rules to automatically package new content into Jobs for translation in&nbsp;**Project Settings &gt; Job Automation**.

-This is convenient when your engineering team has already automated content upload into Smartling, and you want to submit it for translation is the predictable and organized way.

 ![](/uploads/versions/screenshot-2017-02-23-17-24-13---x----1978-360x---.png)

 To create new rule provide the following: